abhishekkumardwivedi/Kaa-node/README.md

 This project provides NodeJS and Node-RED interface to KAA server.
 Project modules are made by using NAN (v8) addon interface with C++ native code.
-All modules are the end node to KAA server and should not be confused with not the part of KAA server.
+All modules are KAA client, the end node to KAA server, and should not be confused with part of KAA server.
 This client application is tested in Ubuntu-16.04 OS.

 ## Getting Started